To set up ‘safe zone,’ US wades into muddled Syria politics

 Associated Press journalists accompanied the coalition and the SDF on a day trip in northeastern Syria that offered a rare glimpse into the intricate mechanics involved in diffusing tensions in the flashpoint region and setting up the so-called safe zone.

-“We have no problem with the security mechanism to secure our areas,” said Kurdish commander Khalil Khalfo, the head of the newly established Military Council of Tal Abyad.
+“We have no problem with the security mechanism to secure our areas,” said Kurdish commander Khalil Khalfo, the head of the newly established Military Council of Tal Abyad, which is under civil administration.
 He has 500 fighters in his group, mostly from the Syrian Democratic Forces and its core People’s Protection Units, or YPG, which he is expected to replace.
 Turkey considers the YPG a terrorist group because of its links to Kurdish insurgents inside Turkey.

 “We want to live in peace and if this is scaring Turkey, we will close it,” Khalfo said, pointing to the berm that surrounds his base.
 Two bulldozers were moving earth to close the trench around it and flatten the sand.
 U.S. troops filmed the base after the berms were flattened.